abhishekjain1416/order-service/README.md

 The Order Service is a microservice designed to place orders online for shopping apps.
 It communicates synchronously with the Inventory Service, which is distributed across multiple instances with the power of Resilience4j circuit breakers.
 The Order Service will dynamically discover available Inventory Service instances using the service discovery configuration.

 ## Architecture
+Overall Architecture of the E-Commerce Application

+![architecture-E-Commerce Application drawio](https://github.com/abhishekjain1416/order-service/assets/142833334/971e98d1-eab2-49f8-913c-013c1adca26a)

 Here's a brief explanation of the architecture of a Order Service:
-![architecture-E-Commerce Application drawio](https://github.com/abhishekjain1416/order-service/assets/142833334/971e98d1-eab2-49f8-913c-013c1adca26a)

 ### Inter Process Communication
 It uses inter-process synchronous communication with the Inventory Service to ensure that the available inventory is up-to-date and can fulfill incoming orders.